UNT-RITS/Tutorials/Basic_Python/more_about_IDEs_Editors.md

 ## What is the difference between an IDE and a Code Editor?

 An **IDE** (Integrated Development Environment) is a program specifically designed for software development.
-When you install an IDE, it usually come with tools such as:
+When you install an IDE, it usually comes with tools such as:

 - Editor: designed to handle code (responsible for syntax highlighting and auto-completion)